-Together with the Weizenbaum Institute for the Networked Society, Freie Universität Berlin and Deutsches Haus at NYU, Technische Universität Berlin is hosting the symposium “Critical Stances towards AI: For a Critical and Self-Determined Approach to Digital Technology” in honor of what would have been Joseph Weizenbaum’s 100th birthday.
+Together with the Weizenbaum Institute for the Networked Society, Freie Universität Berlin and Deutsches Haus at NYU, Technische Universität Berlin hosted the symposium “Critical Stances towards AI: For a Critical and Self-Determined Approach to Digital Technology” in honor of what would have been Joseph Weizenbaum’s 100th birthday.

-On this very occasion, the three partners are travelling to the USA - Joseph Weizenbaum's adopted home - to discuss topics he was deeply engaged with and thus promote the transatlantic discourse on Weizenbaum and his influential work.
+On this very occasion, the three partners traveled to the USA - Joseph Weizenbaum's adopted home - to discuss topics he was deeply engaged with and thus promoted the transatlantic discourse on Weizenbaum and his influential work.

-Over a period of two days, researchers from the Weizenbaum Institute and various North American institutions will address questions concerning the role of humans in AI as well as the role algorithmic platforms play for information in digital societies.
-Additionally, they will look at an analysis of hypergiants in the internet ecosystem and discuss the issue of AI development and usage from both social and environmental perspectives.
+Over a period of two days, researchers from the Weizenbaum Institute and various North American institutions addressed questions concerning the role of humans in AI as well as the role algorithmic platforms play for information in digital societies.
+Additionally, they looked at an analysis of hypergiants in the internet ecosystem and discussed the issue of AI development and usage from both social and environmental perspectives.

-The keynote speech on Thursday, 28 September is open to the general public.
+The keynote speech on Thursday, 28 September was open to the general public.

 The Weizenbaum Institute is a joint project of five universities - among them TU Berlin and FU Berlin - and two non university research institutions in Berlin and Brandenburg funded by Germany's Federal Ministry of Education and Research (BMBF).